moroquin/observability-workshop/README.md

 You need:

-- Have an amazon account.
+* Have an amazon account.
-- Be logged into the terminal you are using with your amazon account.
+* Be logged into the terminal you are using with your amazon account.
 To be able to execute the cdk commands.
-- Install the amazon cdk.
+* Install the amazon cdk.
+* Docker deamon running.

 ### Commands